Lui798/discord-twitch-live/README.md

 ### Starting

+There are two versions of this bot: A webhook and a normal bot.
+The bot updates the message during the stream to show the latest title etc.

-Start bot with: npm run start
+Start bot with:		npm run bot

+Start webhook with:	npm run